martinkirch/showergel/README.rst

 Showergel provides complementary features like playlist logging or occasional scheduling, with a (minimalist) Web interface.
 It is made to run on a Linux box (with systemd) dedicated to your radio stream.

-**This is experimental!
-Major changes are coming over 2023-2024.
-Do not use it for production**.
-See the introduction and conclusion of our `Liquidshop 3 presentation <https://www.youtube.com/watch?v=_STnqvCSzlU>`_.

 License: GPL3_.